knpuniversity/symfony2-rest/knpu/episode4/token-test.md

-# The Fetch a Token Endpoint Test
+# The "Fetch a Token" Endpoint Test

 Almost every API authentication system - whether you're using JWT, OAuth or something different - works basically the same. *Somehow*, your API client gets an access token.